What is an estate manager, and do you need one?

 From there, you can start putting together a list of job functions and responsibilities, which typically include:

-• Hiring, onboarding and supervising staff (for example, housekeepers, property managers, nannies, security personnel, and more), managing HR, and conducting performance reviews
+- Hiring, onboarding and supervising staff (for example, housekeepers, property managers, nannies, private chefs, security personnel, and more), managing HR, and conducting performance reviews

-• Managing the calendar for the estate (including schedules for principals, guests, events, staff and vendors)
+- Managing the calendar for the estate (including schedules for principals, guests, events, staff and other service providers)

 Private estate manager jobs vary from one estate to another, but generally, the estate manager is the one go-to person who oversees your properties, the people who maintain them, and the processes that keep them running smoothly.